All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: Results

 \subsection{Real Data}

+\kr{For the real datasets included in our analysis, we show performance profiles rather thank rankplots (see discussion in \cref{sec:results} and SM5.1.2 of the supplement for details).
+The rank-based summaries can be viewed in Section SM5.2.1 of the supplement.
+We remind the reader that these results reflect the implementation and hyperparameter choices for each emulator as much as the underlying approach.
+The tradeoff between accuracy and computation can often be explicitly controlled (e.g., the size of the conditioning sets for \emu{svecgp} or the number of training iterations for \emu{gpytorch}).
+We therefore emphasize again that the comparisons here reflect these choices, rather than fully tuned performance. }

-For the real datasets included in our analysis, the \emu{svecgp} stands out as a highly effective emulator.
-Across all datasets (comparing to only the fast emulators), \emu{svecgp} achieves the smallest CRPS in a staggering $75\%$ of all folds.
-Had we ranked by median CRPS or the max-CRPS (across the test set), the win rate drops to $63\%$ and $49\%$, respectively; still indicating strong performance, but less conclusively.
+For these computer models, the \emu{svecgp} stands out as a highly effective emulator.
+Across all datasets (comparing to only the fast emulators), \emu{svecgp} achieves the smallest CRPS in $57.8\%$ of all folds.
+Had we ranked by median CRPS or the max-CRPS (across the test set), the win rate drops to $40.8\%$ and $41.3\%$, respectively; still indicating strong performance, but less conclusively.
 And, of course, these figures do not tell us how {\it much} better it is in those cases, or whether the difference is practically meaningful.
 For instance, the relative CRPS in \cref{fig:paretobigg} paints \emu{svecgp} as somewhat less effective (in the big data setting), likely driven by its poor performance on a few datasets, like the high-dimensional dataset \tf{nuclear\_data}.
 On the other hand, an emulator like \emu{bass}, which has just the 8\textsuperscript{th} best average rank, seems to perform reasonably well across all datasets, leading to good performance on the adjusted relative CRPS metric.
 At a minimum, this suggests that \emu{bass} is a robust and effective algorithm at its default settings; it is quite likely that with sophisticated tuning, many of the other methods could demonstrate similar proficiency across the board.

-We conclude this section by noting that, in addition to some of the previous standouts, \emu{bart} and \emu{rvm} also perform well in the big data setting, ranking third and fourth in average CRPS rank compared to 12\textsuperscript{th} and 14\textsuperscript{th} in \cref{fig:rank_1a}).
-Another notable point is that \emu{bcmgp} emerges as one of the best approximate GP emulator in this setting, even though it failed to stand-out in the synthetic settings.
+We conclude this section by noting that, in addition to some of the previous standouts, \emu{gbc}, \emu{bart} and \emu{rvm} also perform well in the big data setting.
+In terms of average CRPS rank, they 2\textsuperscript{nd}, 4\textsuperscript{th}, and 6\textsuperscript{th} respectively, much higher than their previous rankings (e.g., 9\textsuperscript{th}, 16\textsuperscript{th} and 15\textsuperscript{th} in \cref{fig:rank_1a}).
+Another notable point is the \emu{bcmgp} emerges as one of the best approximate GP emulators, even though it failed to stand-out in the synthetic settings.